 - Loudoun County/Town of Leesburg: Gary Newlen – (703) 615-4943 or email@example.com

-The ESI Loudoun office will close by January 1, 2021.
+The ESI Loudoun office closed on January 1, 2021.
 If possible, we ask that plans be submitted electronically.
 If you must submit a paper copy, the plan can be dropped off or mailed to our Chantilly office.
 Please coordinate plan submissions for Loudoun or Leesburg through Gary Newlen.

 ESI Plan-Related Meetings (e.g. Peer Review, Facilitation, and Pre-Submission Meetings) – All of ESI’s Partner jurisdictions have indicated a directive to minimize face-to-face contact.
 So that our public and private sector members can continue to meet and discuss plans via online “virtual” meetings, ESI has procured services through Microsoft Teams, GoToMeeting and Zoom for instances when ESI needs to facilitate a virtual meeting.
 ESI staff can also use whatever platform members or jurisdictional staff prefer for meeting virtually.

 ESI Committee Meetings (e.g. Fairfax Committee, Loudoun Committee, Leesburg Committee, Alexandria Committee, and other leadership committees) – ESI recognizes the continuing need to conduct these meetings as best as possible while avoiding personal contact and maintaining proper social distancing.
-Consequently, ESI has been using an audio conferencing capability to conduct meetings which must be held in a timely manner.
-If the Chairmen of those committees feel that a meeting can be waived or rescheduled, we certainly endorse doing so until it is determined safe to resume normal meeting protocols.
-Or, if there is a pressing need to convey information, email communications, conference calls or similar methods are effective tools.
+Consequently, ESI has been utilizing virtual conferencing to conduct meetings.
+If there is a pressing need to convey information, email communications, conference calls or similar methods are also effective tools.

-Thank you for your continued support, patience and understanding as ESI follows suit with our many business partners to continue our valuable services while keeping everyone safe and healthy.
+We at ESI thank you for your continued support, patience and understanding as we follow suit with our many business partners to continue our valuable services while keeping everyone safe and healthy.